zeek/zeek/script-reference/statements.rst

     loop variable must be specified as a comma-separated list of different loop variables (one for each index), enclosed in brackets.

+    If the expression is a table, keys and values can be iterated over at the same time by specifying a key and value variable.
+The core exposes value variables for free, so this should be preferred to accessing the values in a separate lookup inside the loop.

     Note that the loop variable in a "for" statement is not allowed to be a global variable, and it does not need to be declared prior to the "for" statement.
 The type will be inferred from the elements of the